 Hold the phone, Frank.
 Can you imagine someone standing up in front of a room saying, “Ehem, ladies and gentlemen, my name is Tom and I just want you to know that I have finally done it.
 I have become by far the most humble person I have ever witnessed.
 I challenge any of you to outperform me in humility.”

 We would see through that from a mile a way.
-But when it comes to confidence we don’t see it quite the same.
+But when it comes to our own power of confidence we don’t see it quite the same.
 We just assume they are the ones who have been gifted with the sunglasses and they are awesome.

 But the truth is that when we see other engaged in self-promotion, we should stop to question it.
-Understanding that just like the “better than bias” we are often fooled by individuals who just sound like they know more than we do.
+Understanding that, just like the better-than-average bias, we are often fooled by individuals who just sound like they know more than we do.
 That should be your first clue to look a little deeper.

 They might as well be telling us to be rich.
 Don’t get me wrong.
 It’s all achievable, but I think we all agree that there is a huge gap between looking rich and being wealthy.